goldentrianglebrewers/goldentrianglebrewers.github.io/_pages/2023-recipes/chatgpt/wick.md

-# Wick

-<p>*I would like a 6 gallon homebrew recipe that will satisfy the palates a crispy bois lager drinker and a drinker of west coast IPAs.*</p>
+*I would like a 6 gallon homebrew recipe that will satisfy the palates a crispy bois lager drinker and a drinker of west coast IPAs.*

-<p>Sure, Jeremy!
+Sure, Jeremy!
 I can help you come up with a recipe that combines the characteristics of both crispy lagers and hop-forward IPAs.
 Here's a 6-gallon homebrew recipe that might satisfy both palates:

 Ingredients:
 - 10 lbs (4.5 kg) Pilsner malt